chivington/Edge-Net/README.md

 # Edge-Net
 A MicroPython runtime implemented for the ESP8266 SoC platform used for rapidly prototyping and building custom networked embedded automation projects involving sensing, lighting, actuation, etc.

-This repo is not for use in a production environment.
-It is for learning about Neural Net architectures and best practices.

 ![Build Status](https://img.shields.io/badge/build-Not_Stable-red.svg)
 ![License](https://img.shields.io/badge/license-DO_WHATEVER_YOU_WANT-green.svg)
 <br/><br/><br/>